Research Bio

 Kumar is renowned for developing engineered biomaterials and microscale devices that mimic the mechanical and biochemical cues of native tissues, allowing researchers to probe cell signaling in controlled environments.
 His work has led to new insights and therapeutic leads for brain tumors and stem cell-based regenerative medicine, with implications for designing targeted therapies and implantable materials.

-A pioneer in cell mechanobiology and tissue engineering, Kumar is Chancellor's Professor of Bioengineering and Chemical & Biomolecular Engineering at the University of California, Berkeley and Director of the California Institute for Quantitative Biosciences at UC Berkeley (QB3-Berkeley).
+A pioneer in cell mechanobiology and tissue engineering, Kumar is the E. H. and Mary E. Pardee Professor in the Departments of Bioengineering and Chemical & Biomolecular Engineering at the University of California, Berkeley and Director of the California Institute for Quantitative Biosciences at UC Berkeley (QB3-Berkeley).
 He also holds appointments at UCSF and LBNL.
 He is a former Chair of the Department of Bioengineering and a core member of the Berkeley Stem Cell Center.
 His contributions have been recognized with a number of honors including the NIH Director’s New Innovator Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), the NSF CAREER Award and the Beckman Young Investigator Award.
 He has been elected as a Fellow of the American Association for the Advancement of Science (AAAS), the American Institute for Medical and Biological Engineering (AIMBE), and the Biomedical Engineering Society (BMES).
 He has completed terms as a member of the BMES and CMBE Boards of Directors, the NIH Study Section on Intercellular Interactions, and the NSERC Discovery Group panel on Materials and Chemcial Engineering.

 Research Expertise and Interest